kzu/kzu.github.io/_posts/2018-09-23-serverless-redirection.md

 packages from arbitrary systems to a single feed that is highly available and requires no maintenance.
 It can also be made public access (which [Azure Artifacts](https://docs.microsoft.com/en-us/azure/devops/artifacts/nuget/consume?view=vsts&tabs=new-nav)/VSTS still doesn't allow).

 There is one minor issue, though: the URL isn't all that memorable or particularly short.
-Is format is https://[ACCOUNT].blob.core.windows.net/[CONTAINER]/index.json.
+Its format is `https://[ACCOUNT].blob.core.windows.net/[CONTAINER]/index.json`.
-It's still better than a VSTS packaging feed: https://[ACCOUNT].pkgs.visualstudio.com/_packaging/[NAME]/nuget/v3/index.json, but wouldn't it be nice to have something even shorter, like http://[account].nuget.cloud/index.json?
+It's still better than a VSTS packaging feed: `https://[ACCOUNT].pkgs.visualstudio.com/_packaging/[NAME]/nuget/v3/index.json`, but wouldn't it be nice to have something even shorter, like `http://[account].nuget.cloud/index.json`?
 After all, it's just a trivial HTTP redirect we need.
 Serverless to the rescue!

 > NOTE: why even have that `index.json` at the end?
 Turns out, that is what tells NuGet to consider the feed as a v3 feed :(